Quentin18/newspapers/index.md

 <img class="image" src="images/wordclouds/wordcloud_other_party.svg" alt="Wordcloud Other Party" />
 <img class="image" src="images/wordclouds/wordcloud_no_party.svg" alt="Wordcloud No Party" />

-### What about the party distribution in the newspapers?

----
-Include the Pie chart.

 ## Sentiment analysis: party-specific opinions?
 The Wordclouds may have been useful to visualize what the different political parties talk the most about, but what if we want to compare their opinions on the same subjects?
+Let's go deeper in our thoughts now, by applying a sentiment analysis on different chosen topics.

+### Topics in the newspapers
 Our idea was to use sentiment analysis to quantify the opinion of each party on specific topics.
-For both Democrat and Republican speakers, we collected the quotes talking about several specific topics:
+For both Democrat and Republican speakers, we collected the quotes talking about several specific topics that are given in the table below.
+Next to each topic are shown some examples words that we used to generate a complete dictionnary.

+**TODO?** <!-- List topics, explain method -->  <!-- A QUEL POINT FAUT VRAIMENT EXPLIQUER LES METHODES DANS LA DATASTORY? -->

+{% include topics_table.html %}

 <ul class="default">
     <li>immigration</li>